-Both the MS Stavangerfjord and the MS Bergensfjord fulfil the high safety requirements with HEROSE valves.
+Both the MS Stavangerfjord and the MS Bergensfjord fulfil the high safety requirements for LNG propulsion with HEROSE valves.
 A report from on board.

 At a first glance, the brand new MS Stavangerfjord looks just like a normal ferry.
 However, if you watch her leaving port in Bergen, you can see two differences: No thick black smoke comes out of the giant funnels – and immediately next to them, three redpainted pipes point up into the Norwegian sky.
 In white lettering, these announce the reason for their existence and the clean start of the 15 hour crossing to Denmark: POWERED BY LNG.
 The new ship is exclusively powered by liquid gas.
 The pipes are for safety.
 In case of emergency, the ship’s entire LNG supply can escape from them.